The Home tab contains the following controls:

 Enable Debug Mode.
 Enables verbose logging for the administration console.
 Logs are created in the root of the current user “Users” folder.

 Console Skin.
-Allows you to select from a variety of skins for the administration console only.
+Allows you to select from various skins for the administration console only.

 Port Number.
 Allows you to customize the port on which the administration console connects to the infrastructure service.
 This port must match the port configured in the infrastructure services configuration.

 About.
-Lists the current version of the administration console as well as licensing (license type, registration and count) and legal information.
+Lists the current version of the administration console and licensing (license type, registration, and count) and legal information.